mohsenMahmoodzadeh/image-processing-basic-methods/Readme.md

 pip install -r requirements.txt
 ```

-If you want to work on jupyter notebook, you may need to setup a kernel on your virtual environment to make sure all your modules execute correctly.
+If you want to work on jupyter notebook, you may need to set up a kernel on your virtual environment to make sure all your modules execute correctly.
 ```
 python -m ipykernel install --name fcvkernel